Two Pennsylvanians advanced new petroleum industry’s infrastructure — and later created “QWERTY” keyboard.

-Service stations and gasoline pumps began with a device for dispensing kerosene at an Indiana grocery store in the late 1880s.
+Service stations gasoline pumps began with an 1880s device for dispensing kerosene at an Indiana grocery store.

 Gas pumps with dials were followed by calibrated glass cylinders.
 Meter pumps using a small glass dome with a turbine inside replaced the measuring cylinder as pumps continued to evolve.